 15. (ISO Clause 8.4) How do you communicate your process input needs and/or problem materials to purchasing?

 The PDCA process approach is all around us.
 It is used for business process planning, BPM, and to determine the ability of the process system to achieve planned results — process effectiveness.
 We do this using a process audit, which starts with general process audit questions, expands to process management audit questions, and ends by drilling down into product realization specific audit questions.
-ISO process auditing is all about process effectiveness and the ability of the process system to achieve planned results.
+Quality assurance policy statement and procedures auditing is all about process effectiveness and the ability of the process system to achieve planned results.

 Download free policies and procedures from each policy and procedure department manual.
 Examine 19 different samples to see how easy it is to use Bizmanualz pre-written templates.
 Or call to inquire about ISO Training Services for your organization.